-CAPITAL EXPENDITURES AND DEPRECIATION EXPENSE – Capital expenditures were $7.6 million for the six months ended June 30, 2013 compared to $5.5 million in 2012, reflecting our continued investment in the improvement of our products and investment in our network infrastructure, in particular, our broadband networks.
+CAPITAL EXPENDITURES AND DEPRECIATION EXPENSE – Capital expenditures were $5.0 million for the second quarter compared to $4.2 million in 2013.
+This reflects our continued investment in the improvement of our products and investment in our network infrastructure, particularly our broadband networks.
 Through upgraded electronics and fiber extensions deeper into our networks, we have improved both the speed and capacity of our broadband service offerings.
-We will continue to review capital spending throughout 2013, focusing a significant portion of the $12 to $17 million of expected net expenditures to “success based” fiber and cell backhaul projects.
+Our capital budget for 2014 is under review to determine our best use of capital.

-BROADBAND REGULATION – In November 2011, the Federal Communications Commission (“FCC”) ordered significant modifications to Intercarrier Compensation (‘ICC’) and the Universal Service Fund (“USF”), and issued a Further Notice of Proposed Rulemaking (“FNPRM”).
-Due to the numerous items in the FNPRM impacting “rate-of-return carriers”, including many of our companies, it is not possible to fully predict the impact the FCC’s ICC and USF reforms will have on LICT’s future revenues at this time.
-ICC and USF programs generate, on a combined basis, approximately 40% of our revenues, largely due to the cost structure necessary to serve our rural communities.
-We believe that government policy will continue to encourage and subsidize communication services in rural areas, but there is no certainty that such subsidies will be maintained at historical levels.
-Because of this and because of the opportunities created by new technologies, including the internet, we have focused on developing non-regulated, high speed businesses, such as broadband through DSL service, to supplement our traditional rural telephone services.
+BROADBAND REGULATION – In April 2013, the Federal Communications Commission (“FCC”) ordered further modifications to Intercarrier Compensation (‘ICC’) and the Universal Service Fund (“USF”), and issued a Further Notice of Proposed Rulemaking (“FNPRM”).
+Due to the many unresolved items in the FNPRM, which may impact “rate-of-return carriers” including many of our companies, it is not possible to predict the impact that the FCC’s ICC and USF reforms will have on LICT’s future revenues at this time.
+ICC and USF programs generate, on a combined basis, approximately 40% of our revenues.
+We believe that government policy will continue to encourage and support communication services in rural areas, but there is no certainty that such support will be maintained at historical levels.
+As a result of this, as well as opportunities created from new technologies, including the Internet, we have focused on developing non-regulated, high speed businesses, such as broadband DSL service, to supplement our traditional rural telephone services.

 * * * *